 Why are you running?

 Additionally, I want to provide a voice for the Collingwood members on the board.
-I am happy to discuss all things Collingwood with any Pies fan, which will continue should I become a member of the board.
+I am happy to discuss all things Collingwood with any Pies fan, which will continue should I become a board member.

 What is your opinion on member voting rights?